BilalAsifB/GenAI-Asg-1/README.md

 ---

 ### 4. Example Exercises (20 Points)
-- Complete **Examples 2-1 to 2.16** as provided in the course material.
+- Complete **Examples 2-1 to 2.16** as provided in the course material (Generative Deep Learning - David Foster).

 ---